matteomarjanovic/juttu/docs/src/content/docs/why-juttu.md

 Juttu uses [standard.site](https://standard.site) lexicons to connect articles to Bluesky threads. `site.standard.document` is an AT Protocol standard for long-form publishing being adopted across Bluesky-native blogging platforms.

+Using Juttu is the easiest way to make your blog compliant with the [standard.site ecosystem](https://standard.site).
+By simply adding the Juttu script, your blog posts become first-class citizens in the AT Protocol network, discoverable and interoperable with other platforms that implement these open standards.

 This means:

 - **No proprietary lock-in.** Article–post links are stored in a public, interoperable format — not in a Juttu-specific database.
+- **Interoperability.** Your content works with any platform or tool that understands the [standard.site lexicons](https://standard.site/docs/lexicons/document).
 - **Works with compatible platforms.** If your blogging platform already emits `site.standard.document` records, Juttu just works with no extra setup.
 - **Owned by you.** The link between your article and its Bluesky thread is a record in *your* AT Protocol repository, not ours.